Accessibility Tools

 With careful manipulation of the extent and level of treatment, Chemical Peels can be tailored to address certain skin care requirements.
 Dr. Debra Jaliman, a board-certified dermatologist, has years of experience using chemical peels to give some of the world's most discriminating men and women smooth, clear, and attractive skin.
 During your appointment, you can talk to Dr. Jaliman about your unique cosmetic goals and skin concerns.
 Dr. Jaliman will tailor your protocol to your skin type, skin tone, and level of hyperpigmentation while creating your treatment plan.

-Hydroquinone as a melasma treatment
+Hydroquinone as a pigment lightening product

 A component in skin-bleaching lotions called hydroquinone aids in lightening melasma and hyperpigmented skin patches.
 There are no longer any over-the-counter products that contain hydroquinone.
 As part of her treatment plan for melasma and pigmentation, Dr. Jaliman can prescribe patients prescription-strength hydroquinone creams that she formulates herself.
 Retin-A and other active chemicals can be added to hydroquinone creams in varying amounts.
 Hydroquinones range in potency from 4% to 10% to address certain challenging pigmentation conditions.
 Dr. Jaliman might suggest skin-lightening substances like tranexamic acid or cysteamine as a bleach-free substitute for hydroquinone.
 According to research, cysteamine is a good alternative for melasma patients who prefer not to receive hydroquinone treatment.